ear audioSudden Hearing Loss

 This webpage describes an alarming situation where your hearing suddenly decreases inexplicably without any other symptoms (perhaps ringing or fullness may be present).
 One day your hearing fine, and the next, it suddenly has gotten worse... and doesn't seem to be getting better.

-This situation is known as Sudden Sensorineural Hearing Loss and is considered an EMERGENCY for which you should see an ENT as soon as possible!!!
+This situation is known as Sudden Sensorineural Hearing Loss and is considered an emergency for which you should see an ENT as soon as possible!!!
+(There is a free and accurate online hearing test our office recommends to check your hearing at home.)
+Read a story about this condition in the Washington Post.

 Why is this an Emergency?

 Because there is a window of opportunity where treatment can be administered which increases the chance that your hearing can be restored back to normal.
 Beyond that window of opportunity, NOTHING can be done other than time and hope.
 This time period of ideal treatment is within 14 days of hearing loss.
-After about 30 days, treatment has not been found to significantly improve hearing.
+After about 30 days, treatment has not been found to significantly improve hearing, though treatment can still be pursued.

 Why Does This Occur?